 These estimates require the use of judgment as future events and the effect of these events cannot be predicted with certainty.
 The estimates will change as new events occur, as more experience is acquired and as more information is obtained.
 We evaluate and update our assumptions and estimates on an ongoing basis and we may consult outside experts to assist as considered necessary.

 COVID-19pandemic continues to create significant uncertainty and disruption in the global economy and financial markets.
 It is reasonably possible that these uncertainties could materially impact our estimates related to, but not limited to, revenue recognition, broadcast licenses, goodwill and income taxes.
 As a result, many of our estimates and assumptions require increased judgment and carry a higher degree of variability and volatility.
 Our estimates may change as new events occur and additional information emerges, and such changes are recognized or disclosed in our consolidated financial statements.

 We recognize revenue in accordance with ASC 606, “

 Revenue from Contracts with Customers”(“ASC 606,”) a comprehensive revenue recognition model that requires revenue to be recognized when control of the promised goods or services are transferred to customers at an amount that reflects the consideration expected to be received.
-The application of ASC 606 requires the use of significant judgment and estimates in applying a five-step model applicable to all revenue streams as follows:
+The application of ASC 606 requires us to use significant judgment and estimates when applying a five-step model applicable to all revenue streams.